ahmetakbn/PhpSekeletonMvc/README.md

 # Php Skeleton Mvc
 PhpSkeletonMvc is a very simple PHP framework.
 You can use the skeleton and create your own framework logic by changing it.
 It is very easy to change the logic of framework.
 After reading the documentation of coding, you will be able to change the framework.

-*PHP 5.3
+1.PHP 5.3
-*psr-0 Autoload Standards
+2.psr-0 Autoload Standards
-*Suitable For Additional Libraries By Composer
+3.Suitable For Additional Libraries By Composer 4.Module System
-*Module System
-*MVC Pattern
+5.MVC Pattern

 # Installation